 Three of the five schools, Sidney Stringer Academy, Sidney Stringer Primary and Riverbank, remain Outstanding and Ernesford Grange remains Good.
-Radford Primary remains as Requires Improvement but the last Headteacher retired in January 2020 and an Executive Headteacher, previously Headteacher of Sidney Stringer Academy, has been appointed to lead both schools.
-Radford is now clearly on its way to Good.
+Radford Primary remains as Requires Improvement but the last Headteacher retired in January 2020 and an Executive Headteacher, previously Headteacher of Sidney Stringer Primary Academy, has been appointed to lead both schools.
+The school had two Ofsted monitoring visits in spring and summer 2021.
+The spring monitoring visit reported: Leaders and those responsible for governance are taking effective action to provide education in the current circumstances (during remote learning) and the summer monitoring visit reported: Leaders and those responsible for governance are taking effective action in order for the school to become a good school.